chaincodelabs/research-site/research-intro.md

 ## P2P Network

-Bitcoin uses a P2P network to broadcast transactions, blocks, and other data.
+Bitcoin uses a P2P network to broadcast transactions, blocks, and related data.
-While inspired by earlier data sharing protocols, Bitcoin's P2P network operates under unique design constraints.
+Inspired by earlier data sharing P2P protocols, Bitcoin operates under unique design constraints.
 To allow public verifiability and establishing a level playing field, the network should ensure efficient information propagation even in low-bandwidth settings.
 At the same time, it should defend against denial-of-service and privacy attacks.